25 December 2010

 I went ahead and had the reassignment surgery early, and it was completely successful.
 The incision is healing and i’m getting accustomed to my new body.
 My doctors had warned me that while i would have conscious control of my body immediately, i would need to learn to deal with completely unconscious instinctive responses that are ingrained by a couple hundred thousand of years of evolution.

 The first time this surgery was performed, there was an unfortunate incident in the Recovery Room when a meaty intern heard a Code called on the intercom and went rushing to respond.
 Without thinking, the patient leaped off the gurney and caught him before he made it to the door.
-Even in our finest hospitals, there’s not much that can be done when all the cervical vertebrae have been crushed.
+Even in our finest hospitals, there’s not much that can be done when all the cervical vertebrae have been bitten through.

 Since then, the hospital staff have worked with patients on these instincts from the moment they regain consciousness, and by now i’m pretty much acclimatized and barely twitch at all over creatures running away from me, mostly just my ears lie back flat.
 Frankly, a more difficult adjustment is to no longer having an opposable thumb.
 Well, and to human speech.
 It’s pretty clear that i’ll always have a feline accent, but i’m understandable.
 After all, we Californians got accustomed to listening to our Governator, didn’t we?